Property purchase cost calculator

 LINZ Title Registration

-Land Information New Zealand (LINZ) fee for registering the transfer of ownership.
-NZ$117 per instrument (updated February 2025).
+Land Information New Zealand (LINZ) fee for lodgement and registration of an instrument via Landonline (GST inclusive).
+NZ$122 per instrument from February 2025 fee schedule.

 LIM Report (Land Information Memorandum)